 Once students have listened to the poem, then it’s their turn to echo back the poem to you.
 Partner reading, choral reading, and echo reading are just a few options for practicing.
 All of these reading methods get us to the goal of repeated readings and fluency building.

-3. USE POETRY READING TO BUILD AUTOMATIC WORD RECOGNITION
+3. BUILD AUTOMATIC WORD RECOGNITION in your poetry lessons

 Poetry offers the opportunity for building automaticity with sightword reading.
 Activities such as word hunts, I Spy, or highlighting tasks are fun and provide practice at word recognition which is especially important in first and second grades.